 \section{Abstract}

-Traditional models of opinion dynamics, in which nodes in a network change their opinions based on their interactions with neighboring nodes, consider how opinions evolve either on time-independent networks or on temporal networks with edges that follow Poisson statistics.
+Traditional models of opinion dynamics, in which the nodes of a network change their opinions based on their interactions with neighboring nodes, consider how opinions evolve either on time-independent networks or on temporal networks with edges that follow Poisson statistics.
 Most such models are Markovian.
-In many real-life networks, interactions between individuals (and hence the edges in a network) follow non-Poisson processes, which leads to dynamics on networks with memory-dependent effects.
-In this paper, we model opinion dynamics in which the entities of a network interact and change their opinions via a random-walk process.
-When the walkers have non-Poisson interevent statistics, the corresponding opinion models yield non-Markovian dynamics.
-We derive an opinion model that is governed by an arbitrary waiting-time distribution (WTD) and illustrate a variety of induced opinion models from common WTDs (including Dirac delta, exponential, and heavy-tailed distributions).
-We analyze the convergence to consensus of these models and prove that homogeneous history-dependent models of opinion dynamics in our framework always converge to the same steady state regardless of the WTD.
+However, in many real-life networks, interactions between individuals (and hence the edges of a network) follow non-Poisson processes and thus yield dynamics with memory-dependent effects.
+In this paper, we model opinion dynamics in which the entities of a temporal network interact and change their opinions via random social interactions.
+When the edges have non-Poisson interevent statistics, the corresponding opinion models are have non-Markovian dynamics.
+We derive an opinion model that is governed by an arbitrary waiting-time distribution (WTD) and illustrate a variety of induced opinion models from common WTDs (including Dirac delta distributions, exponential distributions, and heavy-tailed distributions).
+We analyze the convergence to consensus of these models and prove that homogeneous memory-dependent models of opinion dynamics in our framework always converge to the same steady state regardless of the WTD.
 We also conduct a numerical investigation of the effects of waiting-time distributions on both transient dynamics and steady states.
-We observe that models that are induced by heavy-tailed WTDs converge to a steady state more slowly than those with light tails (or with compact support) and that entities with larger waiting times exert a larger influence on the mean opinion at steady states.
+We observe that models that are induced by heavy-tailed WTDs converge to a steady state more slowly than those with light tails (or with compact support) and that entities with larger waiting times exert a larger influence on the mean opinion at steady state.

 \begin{MSCcodes} 91D30, 37H10, 05C80 \end{MSCcodes}